Theinfection91/Ladderbot2.0/README.md

 # Discord Ladderbot

-A Discord bot designed to manage and facilitate challenges between teams in a ladder-style competition.
+The predecessor to **Ladderbot3.0**, Ladderbot2.0 is a Discord bot designed to manage and facilitate challenges between teams in a ladder-style competition.
 Teams can challenge others, track their rankings, and receive notifications when they are challenged.

 ## Features